 The best worldwide provider is Transferwise, which we tested and liked!

 For citizens of the EU, we definitely recommend N26, a card we’re using for our own banking as well.
-Bitwala is also a great option for EU residents who want to make banking cheaper!
+Nuri and Monese are both great options for EU residents who want to make banking cheaper!

 DKB is an awesome option if you’re a German speaking EU resident.